Simonsimu/PrettyPrintJson/README.md

 Before running the code you should add an external jar i.e json.simple.1.1.1.jar file which is used to read the json file and convert it into a json object

+**How to add jar file in eclipse ide**

+open java project in eclipse ide right click on the project name --> right click on JRE System Library--> choose build path --> configure build path --> in libraries choose option of Add external jars then select the json.simple.1.1.1.jar file and then it will be added to it, then click apply

+once the jar file is added create a java class "JsonFormatter" inside src folder (sorce code for JsonFormatter.java is available in this repository)

+Once you have added jar file and created JsonFormatter class you can use the project by passing command line arguments

 **passing the command line arguments**

 the first argument should be the json file path, and then followed by any command mentioned above each command should be seperated by spaces,